 Category: Memories

 Today I am hugely thankful that the last major issue we had here was in 2013 when Tom had his heart attack.
 That event caused me to start a whole new blog to post about our experiences.
-Adapted from https://maryomedical.com/2013/02/08/the-beginning/ January 27, 2013 was our 40th anniversary.
-DH called me and said he …
+Adapted from https://maryomedical.com/category/other-medical/bees-knees/ It all started on our 40th wedding anniversary, when I fell on my knee …

 Lockerbie Anniversary